-Filing Method Filing Deadline Processing Requirements • Accept any information or evidence concerning the grievance. • Take prompt, appropriate action, including a full investigation if necessary. • Provide a response to all grievances raised in the complaint. • Have procedures for tracking and maintaining records about the receipt and disposition of grievances. • Be able to log or capture enrollees' grievances in a centralized location that is readily accessible.
-The record should include documentation of all telephone calls, correspondence, and case notes related to the grievance. • Expedite the grievance if: • It is related to a decision not to grant an enrollee's request to expedite an initial determination or appeal, and (for Part D Only) the enrollee has not yet obtained the drug; or • Part C Only: it involves a MA plan's decision to extend a timeframe related to an organization determination or appeal.
+Filing Method Filing Deadline Processing Requirements Have procedures for tracking and maintaining records about the receipt and disposition of grievances. • Be able to log or capture enrollees' grievances in a centralized location that is readily accessible.
+The record should include documentation of all telephone calls, correspondence, and case notes related to the grievance. • Expedite the grievance if: It is related to a decision not to grant an enrollee's request to expedite an initial determination or appeal, and (for Part D Only) the enrollee has not yet obtained the drug; or Part C Only: it involves an MA plan's decision to extend a timeframe related to an organization determination or appeal.
 Verbal Same as in writing.
 Same as in writing; however, if a verbal grievance can be resolved during the same call by the customer service representative, the plan must document details of the resolution and proceed to log and report the call as a grievance.

-A plan may, but is not required to, accept and process a grievance that is filed after the 60-day deadline.
+^{}A plan may, but is not required to, accept and process a grievance that is filed after the 60-day deadline.
 If the plan chooses not to accept untimely filing, they may dismiss the grievance.